 - 41,000 days

 Putting that into perspective,every minute that passes,fastlanecurrently runs for12 hours, which is more than a full work day.

 Think about all the things you could do with the extra time:

 - Get 38 different bachelor degrees

 - Circle the globe 15,000 times in an airplane

 - Watch all Star Wars movies 75,000 times

-As developers, we know it’s incredibly motivating to see how customers are using what you create at an exact moment at this exact moment.
-That's why we built fasttrack, a simple web-app that visualises fastlane launches in real-time.
-Every time someone launches fastlane, a rocket is being launched in the color of the corresponding tool.
-This is super motivating for me and the Fabric team to continue to deliver value to our customers:
+As developers, we know it’s incredibly motivating to see how users are using what you create at an exact moment at this exact moment.
+That’s why we built fasttrack, a simple web-app that visualises fastlane launches in real-time.
+Every time someone launchesfastlane, a rocket is being launched in the color of the corresponding tool.
+This is super motivating for me and the Fabric team to continue to deliver value to our users:

 Every time I catch myself doing something that doesn’t add any direct value to users, I look at the rockets and regain my focus.

 Once fastlane is set up you can do something else while your computer works on the tedious tasks for you.
 This is huge: You can work on your app, or you can play Super Smash Brothers with some friends (which is what I usually do).